 One more comment: publishing a book means you have a business.
 The mission of that business is to sell the book.
 From this, it follows that the publishing decisions you have to make should be business decisions, not ego-driven decisions.

 This book is based on years of experience.
 I have four novels, three collections of short fiction and a series called Fiction Writing Guides.
 My first two books were put out by a small indie press house.
-I self-published a few books and now have my on imprint, Strange Worlds Publishing.
+I self-published a few books and now have mine on the imprint, Strange Worlds Publishing.

 Hank Quense writes humorous and satiric scifi and fantasy stories.
 He also writes about fiction writing and self-publishing.
 He has published 14 books and 50 short stories along with a few dozen articles.